ABA Session Notes Examples & Templates for RBTs & BCBAs

 What Are ABA Session Notes and Why Do They Matter?

-ABA session notes are written summaries of what occurred during an Applied Behavior Analysis (ABA) therapy session.
-These notes document the goals targeted, interventions applied, client responses, barriers to treatment, and plans for next steps.
+ABA session notes are detailed written summaries of what happens during an Applied Behavior Analysis (ABA) therapy session.
+These notes, often written by RBTs and reviewed by BCBAs are a critical part of ABA documentation, capturing targeted goals, interventions used, client responses, barriers to progress, and plans for next steps.

 ABA Session Note Examples